curvenote/editor/README.md

 }
 ```

-## Positioning a Suggestion
+## Positioning & Styling

-You can use something like [popper.js](https://popper.js.org/) to ensure that the suggestion stays in the right place on scroll or simply an abolutely positioned `<div>`.
+You can use something like [popper.js](https://popper.js.org/) to ensure that the autocomplete suggestions stay in the right place on scroll or simply an abolutely positioned `<div>` in some cases is sufficient.

 ```ts
 import { DEFAULT_ID } from 'prosemirror-autocomplete';